judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 >
 >Supplementary / Optional: Read Chapter 10 “Errors and Inference” from Big Data and Social Science

-## Session 9: EXPERIMENTS AND MASS COLLABORATIONS (Optional for advance researchers only)
+## Session 9: EXPERIMENTS AND MASS COLLABORATIONS (For advance degree only)
 By the end of this class, you should be able to (1) explain the role of experiments in social science and data science and explain how they are changing in the digital age, and (3) explain the role of mass collaborations in social science and data science and explain how they are changing in the digital age.

 >Chapter 4 “Running Experiments” from Bit by Bit